G-GHF7E47LBJ

 • 4 min read

 We have used aloe vera as the main water component in our soaps.
-We have recently had to look for a new supplier of aloe vera and in the frustrating process, we learned this ingredient may no longer align with our values.
-Aloe vera is in high demand and producers aren't able to keep up with that demand.
-This has driven prices up but also revealed that this demand is being exasperated by climate change and health trends.
-Bringing into question if continuing to use aloe vera is ethical and sustainable.
-Leading to a choice to make an ethical and sustainable swap to our soap.
+Recently, we had to search for a new supplier of aloe vera.
+During this frustrating process, we learned that this ingredient may no longer align with our values.
+Aloe vera is in high demand, and producers aren't able to keep up with that demand.
+This situation has driven prices up and revealed that this demand is exacerbated by climate change and health trends.
+This brings into question whether continuing to use aloe vera is ethical and sustainable.
+Thus, we have made the choice to switch to an ethical and sustainable alternative in our soap.

 Close-up view of aloe vera leaves showing thick, fleshy texture